midonet/midonet/docs/networking-basics.md

 containing the packet's address are compared, and the one with the largest prefix is chosen.
 This is called *longest prefix matching*.
-The address range `0.0.0.0/0` matches every IP address, and a route for this range is called a *default route*, because it'll match packets iff no other route does.
+The address range `0.0.0.0/0` matches every IP address, and a route for this range is called a *default route*, because it'll match packets exactly when no other route does.
 If an address range is contained inside another range, the smaller range is called a *subnet* of the larger.
 IP addresses are assigned in a hierarchical basis, with a large provider giving subnets of a large range